pedrOAlquimim/github-blog/README.md

 ### What is the project?

+3º Challenge of Ignite @Rocketseat.
 It's a project made in React of a blog where the issues of a repository are the posts, that is, you can create a repository on your GitHub with the name "blog" for example, and the issues of it will be the posts.
 This project was made with the intention of improving the use and consumption of the API using this time the GitHub API with Axios, in addition to using React Markdown to format the code in GitHub markdown.

 ### Main technologies